 Bjorklund, Eric, Andrew Davis, and Jessica Pfaffendorf.
 2018.
 “Urine or You’re Out: Racialized Economic Threat and The Determinants of State-Level Drug Testing Requirements for Welfare Applicants in the United States, 2009-2015.”
 The Sociological Quarterly 59(3):407-423.

 Pfaffendorf, Jessica.
 2017.
 “Sensitive Cowboys: Privileged Young Men and the Mobilization of Hybrid Masculinities in a Therapeutic Boarding School.”
 Gender & Society 31(2):197-222.

-- Forthcoming Reprint in Men’s Lives (10th Edition), edited by Michael Kimmel and Michael Messner.
+- Reprinted in Men’s Lives (10th Edition), edited by Michael Kimmel and Michael Messner.
 New York: Oxford University Press.

-- 2016 Raymond V. Bowers Award for Outstanding Graduate Student Paper, University of Arizona.
+- Winner, Raymond Bowers Award for Outstanding Graduate Student Paper, University of Arizona, 2016.

-- In the Press: Science Daily, Science Newsline, Psychology Central, MEL Magazine, UA News
+- In the Press: Science Daily, Science Magazine, Psychology Central, MEL Magazine, Healio, UA News

 Pfaffendorf, Jessica.
-Forthcoming (2017).
-"Reflections on Rehab: Navigating the Disparate System of Substance Abust Treatment.”
-In Negotiating the Challenges of Conducting Deeply Personal Research.
-Eds Nowakowski, Alexandra and J.E.
+2017.
+“Reflections on Rehab: Navigating the Disparate System of Substance Abuse Treatment.”
+In Negotiating the Challenges of Conducting Deeply Personal Research in Health, edited by Alexandra Nowakowski and J.E.
 Sumerau.
-Boca Raton, FL: CRC Press, Taylor and Francis Publishing Group.
+Boca Raton, FL: CRC Press, Taylor & Francis Publishing Group.

 Pfaffendorf, Jessica.
 2017.
 “From Typical Dudes to Sensitive Men: Gender Dilemmas in a Therapeutic Boarding School.”
-Invited post for the Sociologists for Women in Society’s Gender & Society blog.
+Sociologists for Women in Society’s Gender & Society blog. (invited post)

 Individuals, Groups, and Society